MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/xamarin/android/render-a-card.md

 ms.topic: article
 ---

-# Render a card - Android
+# Render a card - Xamarin.Android

 Here's how to render a card using the Xamarin.Android SDK.